Weeds as Indicator Plants

 Yarrow is found on poor, dry, sandy soil where little else will grow.

-Weeds can provide important clues about your soil’s fertility.
+The weeds listed above provide important clues about your soil’s fertility.
 Use this information to your advantage when amending your soil or deciding what to plant where.

 If you have a hard time identifying your garden weeds, look at this list of common weeds.